-FIT has educational programs and campaigns to promote awareness of and help protect all members of the college community from sexual misconduct.
-Programming at FIT consists of primary and ongoing prevention and awareness trainings and campaigns.
+FIT conducts educational programs and campaigns to promote awareness of and to help protect all members of the college community from sexual misconduct.
+Programming at FIT consists of primary and ongoing prevention and awareness training and campaigns.

 Campus Anti-Violence Education Group